mariojrrc/github-pr-reviewer/README.md

   <td>Returns <code>null</code> if the PR is checks and statuses are all succesful.
 If something is failing or not yet finished, this function returns a string summary of the first found issue. (this internally calls <code>resolveStatus</code> and <code>resolveChecks</code>.</td>
 </tr>
 </table>

+### Avoiding repeated reviewing

+Note about avoiding the same actions: Github PR Reviewer does NOT keep any state on previously taken actions.
+It's up to you to implement state, if desired, into the `*.reviewer.js` files.

+However, state can also be kept on the PR itself, by first retrieving information from the PR, and checking if a previous action is taken.
+For example, by adding a comment with a magic word in it, and later, skipping PR's with that expected magic word in a comment (use `resolveComments`).
+(This has the drawback that changes do not invalidate previous reviews, but works fine for simple cases.)

+### Ideas and suggestions

+- Automatically merge package upgrade branches
+- Sync all open branches at night
+- Add a label if a test is missing
+- Merge a PR after CI passes

 ### Testing your reviewer before putting it live